mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

-Instructions to flash INTL FIRMWARE to UN-brand the device(BE2028, T-Mobile), and flash Arrow OS with root(Magisk).
+Instructions to flash INTL FIRMWARE to UN-brand the device(BE2028, T-Mobile), and flash Havoc OS with root(Magisk).

 Firstly I would like to thank "@nosaj_33" for spending "5 hours, 38 minutes and 22 seconds" helping me UN-brand the device and giving me instruction.
 And the day before spending "44 minutes and 48 seconds" with me.